In our Well Architected Framework video series, we deep dive into the five pillars and explain how to best optimize your serverless app accordingly.

 This is the Serverless Trilemma.
 My name is Renato and I welcome you to our Serverless Well Architected series.

-Before we dive into it, go to dashbird.io/subscribe and make sure you will not miss the next videos.
+Before we dive into it, make sure to subscribe to Dashbird updates so you wouldn’t miss the next videos.

 The serverless trilemma framework was developed a couple of years ago by a team of researchers in IBM.
 It helps us to evaluate architectures and make decisions considering the trade-offs involved.